pymacaron/pages/async.md

 That's all.

-### Known issues
+### Limitations of argument types

 Arguments to the asynchronous methods should not be classes instances, since celery won't serialize them correctly when passing them to the asynchronous task.
-Dicts, arrays and base types work fine.
+Dicts, arrays and native python types work fine.

 ### Why and how?

 It is considered good behavior for a REST api endpoint to return as quickly as possible.
-Any long running task it needs to perform, such as image manipulation, 3rd party calls whose replies are not immediately needed, logging or analytics, should be executed after returning the HTTP response to the api caller.
+Any long running task it needs to perform, such as image manipulation, 3rd party calls whose replies are not immediately needed, logging or analytics, should be executed asynchronously so as to not delay the HTTP response to the api caller.

 Unfortunately, this is not trivially done.
 Except with pymacaron-async :-)